Govind-S-B/minihackathon-prelim-0/README.md

 - Clone your repo locally and open your code editor
 - Make a copy of the 'your-username' folder and rename it to your github username
 - Inside the folder there is a test file and the file you are going to work on , open it on your code editor and complete the program instructed there
-- Test it locally using the command [TODO: PUT COMMAND HERE]
+- Test it locally using the command `python -m unittest <filename ending with _test.py>`
 - If it passes and says OK go to the next step , if not try fixing it , it should be an easy fix
 - Make a commit of your solution and then make a PR to the main repo , it will do some automated testing on your code to see if things work .
 - If it passes you are qualified and can now apply for the event